hassaan4584/Swiftjective-C/_posts/2020-01-15-Spend-Stack-Best-In-Class.md

 **Accessibility: 9/19 - 47%**

 ### Platform Technology
-◉ Contextual interactions supported (Controll previews, home shortcuts, quick actions and interaction delegate for unique experiences). <br />
+◉ Contextual interactions supported (Control previews, home shortcuts, quick actions and interaction delegate for unique experiences). <br />
 ◎ Spotlight search and indexing support. <br />
 ◉ Effective energy management (i.e. supports low power mode and reacts to it) <br />
 ◎ Keyboard shortcuts have been added.
 The app could be used almost, or completely, with solely the use of a keyboard. <br />